 Conduct on the road

-- Conforming to all traffic regulations is a condition of participation in CTC rides.
+- Conforming to all traffic regulations is a condition of participation in Portsmouth CTC rides.

 - Know the Highway Code.
-The sections specific to cyclists are available here:
+The sections specific to cyclists are available here and there's a bit more information in this annexe.

 - All riders (as practicable) should signal an intention to turn right or left and not leave it to just the leader and/or back marker.